smalllicheng/superneurons-release/readme.md

 9. Run compute image mean on the converted image bin for test.
 10. Update cifar 10 test with the new paths.
 11. Build and run the cifar 10 test.

+How to configure the project with the different modes -
+1. For this we need to use the script testbench.sh.
+2. Pass the options that we want to enable in this particular project and recompile the tests.